AlekseyMalyshev/bookstore/README.md

 Most new features can be found on the User menu bar in the right top corner.

-Remember for the phone to work corectly it should inlude international prefix (+1 for the US).
+Remember for the phone to work correctly it should inlcude international prefix (+1 for the US).

-User profile can be edited in the top left corner.
+User profile link is in the top left corner.

 If the user logs in with a social account, it is activated automatically.
 Otherwise the application will send a confirmation e-mail to activate the account.